wp-plugins/freshdesk-support/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Freshdesk plugin is a seamless way to add your helpdesk account to your website.
+Freshdesk Official plugin is a seamless way to add your helpdesk account to your website.
 Supports various useful functions.

 ==Description==

-Freshdesk plugin enables users to achieve three important functions:
+Freshdesk Official plugin enables users to achieve three important functions:

 - Avoid additional login to helpdesk if the user has already logged in to WP(Single Sign On).
 - Effortlessly integrate the helpdesk' s feedback widget along with solutions search to his wordpress site.